JacobRead/ECE-Assignment-Library/README.md

 - Made requirements adjustments, and excluded distributed requirements documents from this repository.
 - Concealed implementation where possible.

-By taking these steps, I absolve myself of the resposibility of preventing future students from cheating on their assignments. **If any students do come across my repository, I hope that they can instead benefit from any test suites I have written to validate the answers they have authored on their own.**
+By taking these steps, I absolve myself of the responsibility of preventing future students from cheating on their assignments. **If any students do come across my repository, I hope that they can instead benefit from any test suites I have written to validate the answers they have authored on their own.**